 Welcome to Pine Class.
-We are an excited class of 30 children who love coming to school, working together and learning lots of new things now that we are in Year 1!
-Our class teacher is Miss Taylor and our teaching assistants are Mrs Pamphlett and Mrs Chalker.
+We are an excited class of 29 children who love coming to school, working together and learning lots of new things now that we are in Year 1!
+Our class teacher is Miss Taylor and our teaching assistant is Mrs Lenotti.
 Keep an eye on our class page for exciting news and information!

-Our PE day is Monday with Tom!
-Please make sure your child has a full PE kit in school all week and that earrings are removed on Monday.
+Our PE day is Friday.
+On Monday we will do Forest School.
+Please make sure your child has a full PE kit in school all week and that earrings are removed on Friday.

 Well done to these children for achieving a certificate in Celebration Assembly this week in recognition of their achievements throughout the week:

-Well done to Riley for winning the Values Certificate for Term 4!
+Well done to _____for winning the Values Certificate for Term 1!
 At the end of each term the children in the class vote for the child they think has shown the school values the most that term.
 This is a very special certificate to receive because the children are voted for by their classmates.
 Well done Riley!
 Who will show the school values the most next term?

 Friday 18th May 2018